Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Time dependent holographic entanglement negativity

 Utilizing our proposal described by eq. (\ref{cov-neg-proposal}) and the above expression, the covariant holographic entanglement negativity for the mixed state in question may be computed as follows

 Note that the above result is cut off independent.
 Since the above expression has no divergent part, as shown in \cite{Malvimat:2018ood} when plotted against $v$ the entanglement negativity decreases monotonically and saturates to a small value for large $v$ characterizing the thermalization of the mixed state in question and corresponds to the black hole formation in the bulk $\mathrm{AdS_3}$ geometry.
-We also observe that as earlier the above result matches with the corresponding result upto the constant term obtained from an alternative holographic proposal based on the algebraic sum of the lengths of appropriate bulk extremal curves described in \cite{Malvimat:2018ood}.
+We also observe that excluding the constant term, the above result matches with the corresponding result determined from an alternative holographic proposal based on the algebraic sum of the lengths of appropriate bulk extremal curves described in \cite{Malvimat:2018ood}.